 16 years - 22 years 30–110 U/L

 The reference intervals shown above are known as harmonised reference intervals.
 This means that eventually all laboratories in Australia will eventually use this same set of intervals so wherever your sample is tested, the reference interval should be the one shown above.
 Laboratories are in the process of adopting these harmonised intervals so it is possible that the intervals shown on the report of your results for this test may be slightly different until this change is fully adopted.
 More information can be found under Reference Intervals – An Overview

 Pregnancy can increase ALP levels.
 Children have higher ALP levels because their bones are growing and ALP is often very high during the 'growth spurt' which occurs at different ages in males and females.
 Occasionally young children may have a very high ALP level for a short time and this is not a sign of disease.

-Eating a meal can increase the ALP level slightly for a few hours in some people.
+Eating a meal, particularly if it contains a lot of fat, can increase the ALP level slightly for a few hours in some people.
 Ideally the test should be done after fasting overnight.
-Some drugs may increase ALP levels, especially some of the drugs used to treat psychiatric problems or epilepsy, but significant increases are rare.
+Some drugs may increase ALP levels, including some antibiotics and some of the drugs used to treat psychiatric problems or epilepsy, but significant increases are rare.